 2100 South 1330 East, Salt Lake City | Directions

-Since the park’s formation in the 1950s, Sugar House Park has been the crown jewel of the historic Sugar House area of Salt Lake City.
-The 110.5 acre park features several reservable pavilions, multiple playgrounds, baseball fields, volleyball nets, and basketball courts.
-Sugar House Park is also home to a large pond, Parley's Creek, and a 1.38 mile road that consists of a 16 foot inside lane that is frequented by bicyclists and runners.
-The park is a popular destination in the winter with its large sledding hills and features a Fourth of July firework show each summer.
+Since the park’s formation in the 1950's, Sugar House Park has been the crown jewel of the historic Sugar House area of Salt Lake City.
+The 110 acre park features several amenities as well as a large pond, hilly areas ideal for sledding, access to Parley's Trail, and a 1.38 mile road with a 16 foot inside lane for pedestrians.

-The former site of Utah's first state prison, Salt Lake City and Salt Lake County jointly acquired the land from the State of Utah in the 1950s following the prison move to the Point of the Mountain.
-In 1957 the park was established and the city and county proceeded to deed the property, in trust, to the Sugar House Park Authority and continue to maintain partnership to provide park maintenance.
+The former site of Utah's first state prison, Salt Lake City and Salt Lake County jointly acquired the land from the State of Utah in the 1950's following the prison move to the Point of the Mountain.
+In 1957, the park was established and the city and county proceeded to deed the property, in trust, to the Sugar House Park Authority and continue to maintain a partnership to provide park maintenance.

 - Sports Field